ebdrup/fingerboss/README.md

-# fingerwars
+# fingerboss

-Webserver for the fingerwars game
+Webserver for the fingerboss game

 # Principals
 - there should be no need for any text in the game